parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.PrintPressure False

-This key is used to turn on printing of the x, y and z velocity data.
+*string* **Solver.PrintVelocities** False This key is used to turn on printing of the x, y and z velocity data.
 The printing of the data is controlled by values in the timing information section.
 The data is written as a PFB file.
-Example Useage:

 .. container:: list